maheshwari060/mahi/README.md

-# 📊 Retail Sales Analysis Project
+# 📊 Transaction Monitoring & Fraud Detection Dashboard
 An end-to-end Data Analytics project using **Python, SQL, and Power BI** to analyze retail sales performance, uncover business insights, and build a complete analytics pipeline.

 ---